-Hi, my name is Ashton Garner, and I am an artist based in Atlanta, Georgia.
+Hi, my name is Ashton Garner, and I am an Atlanta-based photographer and digital artist.
 Photography, illustration, and graphic design are my main passions, and I even do videography from time to time.
 I love just about anything creative, and I'm constantly working to learn new things.
 I love to knit (seriously, I have about three projects in progress at any given time).
 I have an odd affinity for donuts to the point that I made a mug with a donut as a handle in my high school ceramics class.
 Come to think of it, donuts are probably why I love The Simpsons so much.
 However, the things I'm known for most (my Brand™, if you will) are avocados and the color purple.
 I've honestly lost track of how many avocado memes I've been tagged in.
 I have a quirky sense of humor, and I'll laugh the hardest at my own jokes.
 Enough about me, though.
 Let's get down to business.

 What's your backstory?I got my start in photography in high school, where I took a class that - ironically - I didn't do so well in.
 I learned the fundamentals and rules of photography with a simple point-and-shoot camera, and since then, I've continued to work with photography as a medium and learned that those rules are made to be broken.